 As incredible as this vast abbey is for its huge copper domes and tall twin steeples, it’s just as spectacular on the inside.
 Intricate frescoes and sculptures, beautiful wall and ceiling paintings, and a magnificent pipe organ can be admired here not to mention the Verdun Altar, found in the Chapel of St. Leopold.

 This gleaming altar consists of 51 gilded copper plates modeled on ancient Byzantine heros.

 Aside from the amazing architecture and decor, the abbey is also home to the Imperial Apartment, the Tapestry Room and the fascinating Monastery Museum which tells the full story of this breathtaking building.

-Not only that, Klosterneuburg Abbey is also home to Austria’s oldest wine estate, established in 1402.
-They still make some fabulous wines here today, many of them award winning and available for purchase at the abbey’s wine shop.
+Not only that, but Klosterneuburg Abbey is also home to Austria’s oldest wine estate, established in 1402.
+They still make some fabulous wines here today, many of them award-winning and available for purchase at the abbey’s wine shop.